drajashe/sih2k18/README.md

 We also tried YOLO on Thermal, Night Vision, IR and Normal Video Feeds and the differences were astonishing.
 Please check <b>1:00</b> of this [video](https://youtu.be/sCrg1bD2Lno) to get a gist.
 <img src="https://github.com/SKKSaikia/sih2k18/blob/master/img/ewd2.jpg">

+Several frames of object localization and classification are being portrayed in the following frames.

 <img src="https://github.com/SKKSaikia/sih2k18/blob/master/img/thermal2.jpg">